jazz-community/pack-jazz-web-plugin/README.md

 }
 ```

-The `"pluginFiles"` list is used to specifiy all the files and directories that should be included in the plugin package.
+The `"pluginFiles"` list is used to specify all the files and directories that should be included in the plugin package.
 Directories are specified by adding a trailing slash `/`.
 It can be left out and will default to `["META-INF/", "resources/", "plugin.xml"]`.

 ## Run